HeartlandNetwork/HTLN-BreedingBird-Data-Package/README.md

 20221222

 Re-ran T-SQL to pull .csv file.
 Removed CUVA data for now due to formatting issues with PlotID.
-Come back to this...
+Come back to this at some future point.

-20220109

-Downloaded this project to laptop and started using Git locally.
-Will modify this file then try to get new changes to show on GitHub...
+20230119

+Added the spatial file containing lat/long decimal degrees for all sampling sites.
+Focus on EML directory.
+This will be executable scripts and working example for breeding birds.
+Clone this for other datasets.

 -----------------
 # Tasks

-1. Get final version of PointIDs with lat/long in decimal degrees - DONE!
-2. Fill out the .txt files for the metadata information abstract.txt additional_info.txt attributes_tbl_BirdObs_Import_Text.txt
-	custom_units.txt
-	intellectual_rights.txt
-	keywords.txt
-	methods.txt
-	personnel.txt

-3. Continue working with the EML creation script
+Continue working with EML_Creation_Script_HTLNBreedingBirds.
+Get working example going.

+Import habitat data.

+Start thinking about validation testing for the bird observation data and the habitat data.

+Include the lookup tables for the site and bird observation categorical data.